FridaWikell/greenthumb-backend/README.md

 The database used is [ElephantSQL](https://www.elephantsql.com/).
 All images are stored at [Cloudinary](https://cloudinary.com/).

 For the ERD's, [Google Spreadsheet](https://spreadsheets.google.com/) is used.
+The ERD with all connections is made in [DBeaver](https://dbeaver.io/).
 The first image at the [top of the readme](#greenthumb-hub---backend) was made by [Am I Responsive?](https://ui.dev/amiresponsive).
 To convert the screenshots to webp file format, [Pixelied](https://pixelied.com/convert/jpg-converter/jpg-to-webp) is used.

 ### Packages used